remnrem/luna-doc/docs/ref/manipulations.md

 signal (and optionally re-normalize after winsorization, to ensure (non-robust) mean/SD of 0/1).
 This can be performed either on the whole signal, or epoch-by-epoch.

+<h3>Methods</h3>

+Signals are standardized using a robust normalization procedure that subtracts the median and divides by a robust estimate of the standard deviation derived from the interquartile range (IQR × 0.7413, which equals the SD for a normal distribution).
+Because this approach uses rank-based statistics, it is resistant to the influence of extreme values and non-Gaussian tails that are common in physiological signals.
+Optionally, signal values beyond specified percentile thresholds can be winsorized (clipped to those quantile boundaries) prior to normalization, further limiting the influence of outliers.
+A second normalization pass may subsequently be applied to the winsorized signal to yield a distribution with mean 0 and SD 1.
+Normalization can be performed either across the whole signal or independently within each epoch, the latter being appropriate when the signal's scale changes systematically across the recording.

 <h3>Parameters</h3>